top of page

 Dates: SHE is a two-week, part-time program that typically runs the second half of July.

 SHE (Summer Healthcare Experience) in Oncology is a virtual, multi-institutional program for high school students interested in science and medicine.
-The program aims to inspire and prepare future healthcare professionals, fostering a profound interest in oncology and related medical fields.
-This two-week program offers an in-depth exploration of the field of oncology, focusing on genetics-based research projects and patient case studies.
+The program aims to prepare future healthcare professionals.
+This two-week program offers an exploration of oncology, focusing on genetics-based research projects and patient case studies.
+You’ll engage in daily faculty lectures, panel discussions, and skill-building workshops.
+The curriculum encompasses critical aspects of cancer science and care.
+Apart from working in labs and interacting with medical professionals, you’ll present your research findings to your mentors and peers and learn about the other projects.

 Location: Kaiser Permanente, San Francisco, CA